Aomitayo/vanhack-calendar-app/README.md

 Open your web browser and navigate to http://localhost:3000

-## Design Architecture and completion status
+## Design, Architecture and completion status

 ### Frontend App
 A lightweight [React.js]() app.